By Eric Johnson

 If Mormons wish to use this argument, they must answer as to why their own church was called merely “The Church of the Latter-day Saints” from 1834-1838.
 By their reasoning their own church must have been in apostasy for at least four years.
 Those who belonged to the early Christian church were known more by their geographic location rather than an “organizational” name.
 In 1 Thessalonians 1:1 Paul addresses “the church of the Thessalonians.”
 Are we to assume that Paul was addressing a false church?
 Source

-If this is the case, should we assume that the name of the church was “negotiable” at this time in history.
-Was God offended because of this change when the name of Jesus was missing?
+If this is the case, should we assume that the name of the church was “negotiable” at this time in history?
+Was Jesus offended when Joseph Smith agreed to removing his name in 1834?

 I suppose that regardless of our efforts, we may never convert the world to general use of the full and correct name of the Church.
 Because of the shortness of the word Mormon and the ease with which it is spoken and written, they will continue to call us the Mormons, the Mormon church, and so forth.
 They could do worse.
 More than fifty years ago, when I was a missionary in England, I said to one of my associates, “How can we get people, including our own members, to speak of the Church by its proper name?”
 He replied, “You can’t.
 The word Mormon is too deeply ingrained and too easy to say.”